stonepros/stone/doc/rados/configuration/pool-pg-config-ref.rst

 .. index:: pools; configuration

-When you create pools and set the number of placement groups (PGs) for each, Ceph uses default values when you don't specifically override the defaults. **We recommend** overriding some of the defaults.
+When you create pools and set the number of placement groups (PGs) for each, Stone uses default values when you don't specifically override the defaults. **We recommend** overriding some of the defaults.
 Specifically, we recommend setting a pool's replica size and overriding the default number of placement groups.
 You can specifically set these values when running `pool`_ commands.
-You can also override the defaults by adding new ones in the ``[global]`` section of  your Ceph configuration file.
+You can also override the defaults by adding new ones in the ``[global]`` section of  your Stone configuration file.

 .. literalinclude:: pool-pg.conf